AdventuresInMinecraft/AdventuresInMinecraft.github.io/index.md

 Visit the [Raspberry Pi Help](help_pi.md) or the [tutorial video](https://www.youtube.com/watch?v=hLB5ZIb-myA) if you experience problems.

+# Videos

+The Adventures in Minecraft [tutorial videos](videos.md) talk you through the initial setup and describe many of the projects in the book.

 # Adventures Code

 The code from all the Adventures is available to [download](https://github.com/AdventuresInMinecraft/code-files/archive/master.zip).